 When necessary to facilitate rapid housing placement and stabilization, CSB permits RRH partner agencies to pay DCA costs directly and seek reimbursement.
-The DCA Program Manager will notify the agency representative by email of final actions taken on the applications not later than Friday each week.
+Prior approval for reimbursement is needed.
+Requests for reimbursement should be made directly to CSB's Housing Director.
+The DCA Program Manager will notify the agency representative by email of final actions taken on the applications no later than Friday each week.

 For clients who receive DCA, agencies are required to follow up with landlords (either via email or phone) within 7 days of the client's DCA receipt to ensure the client has taken possession of their new unit.
 If a client has taken possession of a unit, no further action is required.
 If a client has not taken possession of a unit, CSB should be notified of the matter for further monitoring and/or take action to recover funds, if necessary.
-This follow up should be documented in the client file.
+This follow-up should be documented in the client file.